I Got My Face Lasered To Improve My Skin & Here's What I Learned

-In 2021, it's safe to say we're no longer as afraid of growing older as we once were.
-The beauty industry is slowly phasing out the term "anti-aging" as women are already feeling immense pressure to look and feel young without their skin-care products joining the conversation, while brands are focusing more on glow-boosting rather than completely erasing wrinkles.
+In 2021, it's safe to say we're no longer so afraid of growing older.
+The beauty industry is slowly phasing out the term 'anti-ageing' as women are feeling immense pressure to look and feel young, while beauty brands are focusing more on glow-boosting rather than completely erasing wrinkles.

-Over the years, environmental factors like pollution and UV rays and lifestyle factors such as smoking can take a toll on skin, leaving us with a handful of common skin gripes which present in different ways.
-Noticeable signs often include fine or deep lines, pigmentation (such as dark spots), and crepey skin.
+Over the years, things like pollution, UV rays and multiple lifestyle factors such as smoking can take a toll on skin, leaving us with a handful of common skin gripes which present in different ways.
+Noticeable signs often include fine or deep lines, pigmentation (such as dark spots) and crepey skin.
 As a result, cosmetic treatments to prevent and treat these features are increasingly popular.

 Advertisement

-At the top of the list is Botox, which relaxes muscles and minimizes wrinkles, and chemical peels, which use high strength acids to exfoliate skin deeply.
-Then there's hyaluronic acid filler, which plumps up the skin and makes it appear more youthful, as well as face threading, which lifts sagging skin.
-While these aren't considered particularly invasive treatments, they do require multiple injections, some downtime, and, in the case of face threading, often some kind of anesthesia.
-For those who are interested in treating common skin concerns but aren't too keen on needles, skin peeling, or downtime, laser might be a much better option.
+At the top of the list is Botox, which relaxes muscles and minimises wrinkles, and chemical peels, which use high strength acids to exfoliate skin deeply.
+Then there's filler, which plumps up the skin and makes it appear more youthful, not to mention face threading, which lifts sagging skin.
+While these aren't considered particularly invasive treatments, they do require multiple injections, some downtime and, in the case of face threading, often some kind of anaesthesia.
+For those who are interested in treating common skin concerns but aren't too keen on needles, skin peeling or downtime, laser might be a much better option.

 What are the skin benefits of laser treatments?

-"While Botox and fillers can deal with fine lines due to muscle imbalances and volume change over time, they tend not to do much for skin quality," Dr. David Jack, aesthetic doctor and founder of Dr. David Jack Clinic, says.
+"While Botox and fillers can deal with fine lines due to muscle imbalances and volume change over time, they tend not to do much for skin quality," says Dr David Jack, aesthetic doctor and founder of Dr David Jack Clinic.
 "This is where lasers and energy-based treatments come in."
-Different types of lasers and energy-based devices can help with lines, pigmentation, and a loss of elasticity in the skin, Dr. Jack says, as well as things like thread veins and broken capillaries.
+Different types of lasers and energy-based devices can help with lines, pigmentation and a loss of elasticity in the skin, says Dr Jack, as well as things like thread veins and broken capillaries.

-Dr. Ioannis Liakas, medical director at Vie Aesthetics, says that there are different types of laser treatments you can opt for when it comes to skin rejuvenation.
-"They all have different efficacy in terms of treating aging concerns such as wrinkles and scars," he says.
-"Ablative laser treatments typically involve removal of the outer layer of the skin to make way for rejuvenated skin," he explains, "while non-ablative lasers are also used for treating concerns of aging.
-They work by warming the deeper layers under the skin and stimulating production of collagen."
+Dr Ioannis Liakas, medical director at Vie Aesthetics, says that there are different types of laser treatments you can opt for when it comes to skin rejuvenation.
+"They all have different efficacy in terms of treating ageing concerns such as wrinkles and scars," he says.
+"Ablative laser treatments typically involve removal of the outer layer of the skin to make way for rejuvenated skin," he says, "while non-ablative lasers are also used for treating concerns of ageing.
+They work by warming the deeper layers under the skin and by stimulating production of collagen."

 Advertisement

-Essentially, the energy of the laser results in a change in the skin tissue, Dr. Jack explains.
+Essentially, the energy of the laser results in a change in the skin tissue, explains Dr Jack.
 When it comes to things like pigmentation, the melanin is heated and broken apart by the laser, then removed by the body, he adds.
-In terms of broken blood vessels or spider veins, Dr. Jack says that the heat causes microscopic clotting and sealing, which makes them less visible.
-In clinic, he uses the Lumecca IPL (or intense pulsed light, which Dr. Liakas also rates highly) and the Morpheus8.
-"The latter is a skin-tightening and collagen-stimulating treatment, which helps to lift and tighten lax skin and tackle fine lines and wrinkles," he says.
+In terms of broken blood vessels or spider veins, Dr Jack explains that the heat causes microscopic clotting and sealing, which makes them less visible.
+In clinic, he uses the Lumecca IPL (or intense pulsed light, which Dr Liakas also rates highly) and the Morpheus8.
+"The latter is a skin tightening and collagen-stimulating treatment, which helps to lift and tighten lax skin and tackle fine lines and wrinkles," he says.

 What happens during a skin laser treatment?

-"Lasers can be an excellent adjunct to injectable anti-aging treatments, not necessarily a substitute, as they tend to tackle different issues," Dr. Jack says.
-To get a true understanding of how the buzzy treatment works, Refinery29 UK features editor Vicky Spratt went to Skin Laundry for a laser facial.
+"Lasers can be an excellent adjunct to injectable anti-ageing treatments, not necessarily a substitute, as they tend to tackle different issues," says Dr Jack.
+To get a true understanding of how the buzzy treatment works, we sent Refinery29's features editor Vicky Spratt along to Skin Laundry for a laser facial.
 Here's her honest verdict.

 "I am now 33.
-I was born in the late '80s and I came of age in the '00s when, it's fair to say, tanning was life — specifically, for our collective shame, tanning without a decent SPF and occasionally even a sunbed.
-I am now embracing (not always easily) the aging process.
+I was born in the late '80s and I came of age in the '00s when, it's fair to say, tanning was life.
+Specifically, for our collective shame, tanning without a decent SPF and occasionally even a sunbed.
+I am now embracing (not always easily) the ageing process.
 I can live with the lines around my mouth, each of them reminding me of the times I have laughed so hard I thought the skin might split.
 I can live with the lines creeping around my eyes, remnants of all the smiles I could so easily forget.
-I'm even mostly okay with the lines along my brow for they tell the story of how many times I have furrowed it in an attempt to get my head around a book, tricky text message, or complicated email.
+I'm even mostly okay with the lines along my brow for they tell the story of how many times I have furrowed it in an attempt to get my head around a book, tricky text message or complicated email.

 Advertisement

-What I am struggling with, however, along with enlarged pores, are the signs of sun damage: freckles and some light pigmentation.
-I realize these things wouldn't bother everyone but they bother me, and I am reluctant to do anything drastic.
+What I am struggling with, however, along with enlarged pores are the signs of sun damage: freckles and some light pigmentation.
+I realise these things wouldn't bother everyone but they bother me, and I am reluctant to do anything drastic.
 Enter lasers.
-Increasingly, they are being hailed as the best possible option for those who want to embark on anti-aging treatments without doing anything injectable or invasive.
-Skin Laundry offers three types of laser treatments: Signature, Fractional and Ultra Duo.
-All of these use medical-grade lasers to rejuvenate your skin cells, boost collagen production, and improve skin clarity.
+Increasingly, they are being hailed as the best possible option for those who want to embark on anti-ageing treatments without doing anything injectable or invasive.
+So I went to Skin Laundry.
+The clinic offers three types of laser treatments: Signature, Fractional and Ultra Duo.
+All of these use medical-grade lasers to rejuvenate your skin cells, boost collagen production and improve skin clarity."

 If you want to see long-term results, you're going to need more than one session with their standard laser, also known as Nd:YAG.
 As the laser touched my skin I felt it ping, like an elastic band.
 It was less painful than a bikini wax and not unpleasant.
 I was warned by the therapist that I might also smell burning.
-I did, but because I'd been told that this was actually the dirt in my pores being vaporized by a medical-grade laser, it was satisfying.
-Like squeezing a spot, which, obviously, I never do..."
+I did but because I'd been told that this was actually the dirt in my pores being vaporised by a medical-grade laser, it was satisfying.
+Like squeezing a spot which, obviously, I never do..."

 Is there any downtime with laser treatments and how much do laser treatments cost?